TELEPHONE No. 333 |

 |||||||

+The handset is a Telephone No. 164.
 This telephone includes an AC bell ringer.
 Offered as an alternative to the table models, Telephone No. 232 and Telephone No. 332.
-All components and the case are mounted on a plate.
-This plate is fixed to the wall, by means of the four central holes in the 4 rubber mounts, using wood screws.
-The case was fixed by a single screw next to the Handset cord entry.
+The case and all internal components are mounted on a plate.
+This plate is fixed to the wall, by means of 4 rubber mounts, using wood screws.
+The case was fixed by a single screw next to the handset cord entry.
 The case had a flexible cloth type strap that fixed to the back plate allowing the case to hang during maintenance work.
 To remove the case, release the lower fixing screw adjacent to the handset cord entry point.
 Pull the bottom of the case outwards about one inch and then lift the case upwards to release the top fixings.
 This model had no provision for any push buttons keys.
 If push button keys were required then a Telephone No. 321 would be supplied.
 Produced in the colours; Black, Chinese Red, Ivory and Jade Green.
-Superseded by the Telephone No. 711 circa 1964.
-Made for the BPO by British Ericsson, their models:- Telephone Includes (1955):- Case is part - 2/DCA/89 (ETL part number N82761).
+This telephone superseded the Telephone No. 221 in 1956.
+Superseded by the Telephone No. 711 in 1964.
+Made for the BPO by British Ericsson, their models:- Telephone Includes (1955):- The case is a Part 2/DCA/89 (ETL part number N82761).
 Circuit diagram - N433.
 Drawing No. 90696.
 Specification - S77.
-How to wire your Telephone No. 333 to make it work on Plug and Socket History, Technical and General Information on 300 type telephones Development of the Bakelite Wall Telephone Keys for use in 300 type Wall and Table Telephones Comparison chart of GPO 300 type telephones

 Additional Pictures